alaa-aleryani/NoSQL-Challenge/README.md

 * `RatingValue` refers to the overall rating decided by the Food Authority and ranges from 1-5.
 The higher the value, the better the rating.

-    **Note:** This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment <br /> &nbsp;&nbsp;&nbsp;&nbsp; passed their  inspection but isn't given a number rating.
-We will coerce non-numeric <br />
+    **Note:** This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment <br /> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; passed their  inspection but isn't given a number rating.
+We will coerce non-numeric values<br />
-    &nbsp;&nbsp;&nbsp;&nbsp; values to nulls during the database setup before converting ratings to integers.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to nulls during the database setup before converting ratings to integers.

 * The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
 This means, the higher the value, the worse the establishment is in these areas.
 ---